iSmoothBlog/UFWApp/README.md

 sudo ufw allow "*"
 ```

+Once you are satisfied you must enable UFW firewall back with `ufw enable` accordingly.

-A profile selected will work for all applications in the same field.
+>**Note:** A profile selected will work for all applications in the same field.

 ## Learn More
 Find more information about UFWApp on [iSmoothBlog](http://www.ismoothblog.com).